nak/systemd/docs/JOURNAL_NATIVE_PROTOCOL.md

-The latter is what this document is about: if you are developing a program and want to pass structured log data to `journald`, it's the Journal's native protocol that you want to use.
+The latter is what this document is about: if you are developing a program and want to pass structured log data to `journald`, it's the Journal's native protocol what you want to use.
 The systemd project provides the [`sd_journal_print(3)`](https://www.freedesktop.org/software/systemd/man/sd_journal_print.html) API that implements the client side of this protocol.
 This document explains what this interface does behind the scenes, in case you'd like to implement a